Mr-Smyth/nodejs-with-expressjs/docs/databases.md

           let newQuantity = 1;
           if (product) {
               // if there is a product - we need to get the old qty and add new qty to it
-              // ... code here
+              // we use another magic method here cartItem - see section on displaying cart in readme for more details const oldQuantity = product.cartItem.quantity;
+              newQuantity = oldQuantity + 1;

+              // call another magic method on our copy of cart - fetchedCart
+              // we need to also tell sequelize that for our inbetween table we have some additional values that need to be stored
+              // in this case the quantity
+              return fetchedCart.addProduct(product, { through: { quantity: newQuantity } });
           }
           // ----------------------------------------------------------------------------------//
           // Now handle case where product does not already exist in the cart - return Product.findByPk(prodId)
           .then(product => {

-              // call another magic method on our copy of cart - fetchedCart
-              // we need to also tell sequelize that for our inbetween table we have some additional values that need to be stored
-              // in this case the quantity
+              // add it to the cart
               return fetchedCart.addProduct(product, { through: { quantity: newQuantity } });
           })
           .catch(err => console.log(err));